telee0/pan-os_cli/README.md

 ]
 ```

-If you use an IDE (e.g. PyCharm) for the scripts, configure the command line and environment variables accordingly
+If you use an IDE (e.g. PyCharm) for the scripts, configure the command line and environment variables accordingly.

+Here is an example.

+Script path: pan-os_cli\pan-cli.py
+Parameters: -c conf/cli.py -v 192.168.1.254
+Environment variables: PAPASS=admin

+If you use shell like bash, just run the main script per the following usage.

 ```
 usage: pan-cli.py [-h] [-c [CONF]] [-v] [target]